goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 Does this mean that recurrent models are useless?
 Not at all!
 In our work, we show that <strong>length generalization is easily achievable in many recurrent models through simple training interventions</strong>.
 Therefore, recurrent models posses an <em>unrealised potential</em> (it is really easy to make them better!) rather than a <em>fundamental limitation</em>.

-## Why do Recurrent Models Fail to Length Generalize?
+## Why Do Recurrent Models Fail to Length Generalize?
+The *Unexplored States Hypothesis*

 For an input sequence with $t$ elements $(x_1, x_2, ..., x_{t-1}, x_t)$, recurrent models compress the input context $(x_1, x_2, ..., x_{t-1})$ into a fixed-size <em>recurrent state</em> $h_{t-1}$.
 At time $t=0$, the state is initialized with some value $h_{-1}$, and then it is updated at each $t$ with an update function $f$:
 <div style="text-align: center;">